 Despite being able to afford antiretroviral medications, Achmat refused to take the drugs until they became available to all South Africans.
 When asked about this decision, he explained, "I don't think it's noble; I think it's dumb.
 But it's a conscience issue.
 It's not something I advocate for anyone else."
 In 2003, the South African government began providing free antiretroviral medications to a greater portion of the country.

-and Ndifuna Ukwazi (Dare to Know), an education-based organization.
+Achmat cofounded ABIGALE (Association of Bisexuals, Gays, and Lesbians) and Ndifuna Ukwazi (Dare to Know), an education-based organization.
 Nelson Mandela called Achmat a national hero.

 EDWARD ALBEE